 publications in these various fields.

-Marjorie was, until 31 December 2012, Chief Executive of Pearson, the international education and media business made up of Pearson Education, Penguin and the Financial Times Group.
+Until 31 December 2012, Marjorie was Chief Executive of Pearson, the international education & media business made up of Pearson Education, Penguin and the Financial Times Group.

 She was the first female Chief Executive among the UK's FTSE 100 companies.